Welcome to the Isham Memorial Library, a special collections library nestled within the Eda Kuhn Loeb Music Library.

 - Microforms and facsimiles are kept in stacks that are open to the public.
 Users are welcome to retrieve these items on their own, however staff is always happy to help.

-- Those wishing to consult Isham's rare books and scores must request to view those items via HOLLIS Special Request.
+- Those wishing to consult Isham's rare books and scores in the Merritt Room must request to view those items via HOLLIS Special Request.
+Access to Merritt Room materials is by appointment only.
+Please do not make plans to travel to Isham without receiving a response to your request.

 - More information about accessing these rare materials